 Participants from foreign countries: The samples may be also mailed to the competition, no need to participate in person.
 Read below.

-The competition begins on 4th November 2017 at 11am.
-There will be free glasses to taste eachother’s beer ready in the premises of the pub and also a possibility to rinse your glass.
-The event is free to everyone, even if you’re not a homebrewer and just would like to learn more about homebrewing or taste homebrewed beers.
+The competition begins at 10am.
+The U Drevaka pub opens at 11.
+You may taste each others beer there, but please at least have meanwhile a commerical one or a lunch there to support the pub and not just drink your friend’s free beer the whole day 🙂 The event is open to everyone, even if you’re not a homebrewer and just would like to learn more about homebrewing or taste homebrewed beers.

 - 6:00pm tasting results & winners presentation

-Samples delivered after the handover deadline (12:30pm) will not be allowed to the competition!
-Please, transport your beer in time and do not forget to register it using the online form.
+Samples delivered after the handover deadline (12:00am) will not be allowed to the competition!
+Please, transport your beer in time and do not forget to register online.

 There will be draft commercial beer from local craft breweries available on tap.
 Due to legal reasons, we’re unable to sell/give away draft homebrew beer but there is no limit for bottled homebrew beer consumption.